Weiter zum Inhalt

 13:50AlphaFold-driven structural optimization of ligninase for enhanced lignocellulose degradation in transgenic livestock

-Aseem Tara | Friedrich-Löffler-Institut
+Aseem Tara | Friedrich-Loeffler-Institut

-14:10Smart farming in action: Evaluating AI weight sensors for health and profitability in pig production
+14:10Smart farming in action: evaluating AI weight sensors for health and profitability in pig production

 Mavis Boimah | Thünen-Institut